lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 necessary to send the corresponding Rule ID over the LPWAN network.

 The context contains a list of rules (cf. {{Fig-ctxt}}).
-Each Rule contains itself a list of field descriptions composed of a field identifier (FID), a field length (FL), a field position (FP), a direction indicator (DI), a target value (TV), a matching operator (MO) and a Compression/Decompression Action (CDA).
+Each Rule contains itself a list of Field Descriptions composed of a field identifier (FID), a field length (FL), a field position (FP), a direction indicator (DI), a target value (TV), a matching operator (MO) and a Compression/Decompression Action (CDA).